jamshidhashimi/fastApi/fastapi.md

 Let's see in detail on what's happening here:

-1. from fastapi import FastAPI: This line imports the FastAPI class from the fastapi module.
+1. `from fastapi import FastAPI`: This line imports the FastAPI class from the fastapi module.
 FastAPI is a framework for building APIs with Python.

-2. app = FastAPI(): This line creates an instance of the FastAPI class and assigns it to the variable app.
+2. `app = FastAPI()`: This line creates an instance of the FastAPI class and assigns it to the variable app.
 This app object will be used to define the routes and handlers for our API.

-3. @app.get("/"): This is a decorator that associates the following function with the root URL ("/") of the API.
+3. `@app.get("/")`: This is a decorator that associates the following function with the root URL ("/") of the API.
 In this case, it is used for handling HTTP GET requests to the root URL.

-4. async def root():: This line defines an asynchronous function named root, which will handle requests to the root URL ("/").
+4. `async def root()`: This line defines an asynchronous function named root, which will handle requests to the root URL ("/").

-5. return {"message": "Hello World"}: This line is the body of the root function.
+5. `return {"message": "Hello World"}`: This line is the body of the root function.
 It returns a dictionary containing a single key-value pair: "message" as the key and "Hello World" as the value.
 This dictionary will be converted to JSON format and sent as the response to the client when the root URL is accessed.

 **Interactive API docs**
 Now go to `http://127.0.0.1:8000/docs`.